qpsolvers/qpsolvers/doc/src/installation.rst

     sudo apt install python-dev
     pip qpsolvers==1.4.1

 Python 2 is not supported any more, but this may still work.
+Note that vulnerabilities `have been discovered
+<https://github.com/stephane-caron/qpsolvers/pull/49>`_ in the dependencies of
+this old version.

 Windows
 =======